mrwizard82d1/complete-react-ztm/notes/complete-react-ztm/Pure and Impure Functions.md

 - A pure function
-	- Returns the exact same thing if given the same arguments
+	- Returns the "exact same thing" if given the same arguments
 - Impure functions
 	- Rely on global state (not merely closed over state)
-		- Because the global value may change without the function being aware
+		- Because the global value may change without the function "knowing"
 	- Have side-effects
 		- For example, a function that
 			- **Sets** a global value
-			- Returns the result of a calculation
+			- **And** returns the result of a calculation
 		- A function creates "some kind of effect" **outside** the scope of the function
+			- For example, `console.log()`
 - Although pure functions are "simpler"
 	- Impure functions are **required** for "real work"
 - React